lea-yamashiro/Lind153/Planning_0220.md

 - Actually record the prices for these foods in each area we're looking at (Safeway prices)

 Then:
-- Create the initial [A] deliverable function that returns the diet (from the notebook \textittt{diet_problem})
+- Create the initial [A] deliverable function that returns the diet (from the notebook "diet_problem.ipynb")
-- Then use the linear program to get more accurate and broader inference using the notebook \textittt{diet_problem2})
+- Then use the linear program to get more accurate and broader inference using the notebook "diet_problem2.ipynb"